Abi Ekoku

-Abagi 'Abi' Bienose Ekoku (born 13 April 1966) is a former track and field athlete in both discus and shot put, as well as a former professional rugby league footballer.
+Abagi Bienose Ekoku (born 13 April 1966) is a former track and field athlete in both discus and shot put, as well as a former professional rugby league footballer.

 Sporting career

 Athletics

 Ekoku represented Great Britain at the European Athletics Championships and was AAA’s National Champion in the Discus held in Sheffield in 1992 and UK Champion in the early 1990s.
 He represented England in the discus and shot put event, at the 1990 Commonwealth Games in Auckland, New Zealand.

+He became the British discus throw champion after winning the British AAA Championships title at the 1990 AAA Championships.